Immigration and Visas - A guide for international students

 - A EUR 300 fee (credit/debit card or bank giro available at INIS offices - no cash accepted)

-Visit the GNIB section of the Garda website for up-to-date information on opening times, office locations and methods of payment.
+Visit the GNIB section of the Garda website for up-to-date information on registration locations outside Dublin, opening times and methods of payment.

 What do I do about my visa if I want to leave for a short while?

 The visa issued to you allows you to enter the Republic of Ireland once.
 If you want to leave for a short while and then return - including visiting Northern Ireland - you must apply for a re-entry visa before making travel plans.
 Online application is not possible - you must print and complete an application form and provide supporting documentation (by post or in person).
-A single entry visa costs EUR 60; a multi entry visa costs EUR 100 (with some exemptions for family members of EEA/Swiss nationals).
+A single entry visa costs EUR 60; a multiple entry visa costs EUR 100 (with some exemptions for family members of EEA/Swiss nationals).
 Payment is accepted by bank draft or postal order only - payable to The Department of Justice and Equality.
 When applying, you should follow the INIS guidelines for re-entry visas and all instructions on the application form.

 The Dublin INIS office is at 13-14 Burgh Quay.